keptn/keptn.github.io/content/docs/develop/integrations/sli_provider/index.md

 weight: 5
 ---

 An *SLI-provider* is an implementation of a [*Keptn-service*](../custom_integration/#keptn-service) with a dedicated purpose.
-This type of service is responsible to query an external data source for SLIs that are then used by Keptn to evaluate an SLO.
+This type of service is responsible for querying an external data source for SLIs that are then used by Keptn to evaluate an SLO.
 To configure a query for an indicator, Keptn provides the concept of an [SLI configuration](https://github.com/keptn/spec/blob/0.1.3/sre.md#service-level-indicators-sli-configuration).

 * Create a SLI configuration defining tool-specific queries for indicators.
 An example of an SLI configuration looks as follows: